Puzzle Break launches virtual escape room The Grimm Escape

 Puzzle Break is pivoting by necessity since we can’t gather for parties at the local escape room anymore.
 The Seattle-based company said the new game provides all the challenge and team collaboration of physical escape rooms in a guided, virtual experience.

 The new offering is available for companies, groups, and teams of all sizes starting today.
+The game is available on Zoom now and will be hitting other platforms later.

 Other companies have done this as well, such as Ubisoft, which has made escape rooms for virtual reality.